aattuluri/emailservice/README.md

 Specifies body of the email (utf-8 format)

 ##Response Format
-200 - Request successful, the json has the results
+200 - Request successful, the response has json which tells if the email was sent successfully.
-Response body: JSON, see the examples below.
+Response body: json, see the examples below.
-Example 1:
+Example response when email sending is successful:
 ```javascript
 {
   "success": true     //email was sent successfully
 }
 ```
-Example 2:
+Example response when email sending fails:
 ```javascript
 {
   "success": false,   //failed to send the email